DivanDesign/EvolutionCMS.snippets.ddRunSnippets/README.md

 [[ddRunSnippets?
 	&snippets=`{
 		someSnippet: {
-			//Object as parameter value
+			// Object as parameter value
 			exampleParam1: {
 				objectField: “exampleParam1” is an object, not a string.
 				otherField: true
 			}

-			//Array as parameter value
+			// Array as parameter value
 			exampleParam2: [
 				“exampleParam2” is an array, not a string
 				2.71